 We, of course, will look at responses across a number of areas of activity, should it be—as my right hon.
 Friend said and as I said in my statement—that we conclude that this action does amount to an unlawful use of force by the Russian state here in the UK.

 It is good that the Prime Minister has come here today to spell out what actions have already been taken and has promised to return again to inform us of what happens next.
-Will she also make sure that the lessons learnt in the Salisbury community about this threat and how to prevent it in local communities is shared in an appropriate way with other communities across the country?
+Will she also make sure that the lessons learned in the Salisbury community about this threat and how to prevent it in local communities is shared in an appropriate way with other communities across the country?

 In considering Russia, we should never forget that, for all its geographical size, Russia’s economy is little more than half that of the UK.
 In those circumstances, does my right hon.
 Friend agree that British economic levers are far more potent than some might realise and that we should not hesitate, if the circumstances demand it, to pull them hard?